aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Terminal coroutines/GameOver.md

 If you can flee, there's 2 prompt options:

-- 0: Reload the save
+- 0: Reload save
-- 1: Reload the scene (this will reset the whole game and go back to the main menu)
+- 1: Return to main menu (this will reset the whole game and go back to the main menu)

 If you can't flee, there's 4 prompt options (2 are common with the can flee case):

 - 0: Retry
-- 1: Open a pause menu allowing to manipulate standard items and medals before retrying
+- 1: Change loadout and retry (opens a pause menu allowing to manipulate standard items and medals before retrying)
-- 2: Reload the save
+- 2: Reload save
-- 3: Reload the scene (this will reset the whole game and go back to the main menu)
+- 3: Return to main menu (this will reset the whole game and go back to the main menu)

 The following details what each option's handling does.
 No matter which one is handled, a frame is yielded at the very end after the option handler is done.